 3 Intermediate French I (5) UC:CSU (CAN FREN 8)

 Prerequisite: French 2 or two years of high school French with a grade of "C" or better in either case.

-Recommended: Concurrent enrollment in French 101.
-Recommended: Eligibility for English 28.
 Note: Concurrent enrollment in French 8 is strongly recommended for non-native speakers.